 Exploring the Bioinformatics Career Path: Bridging Science and Technology

-With requisite educational qualification as well as the skill sets the next question that come is where can you work or what are the job prospects in this field.
+With requisite educational qualification as well as the skill sets the next question that comes is where can you work or what are the job prospects in this field.
 Is it in India or abroad?

 The answer to these questions is Yes there are a lot of opportunities waiting for students of bioinformatics.
 Some of the areas they work in include academic institutions, educational research institutions,

-agricultural research organizations, biotechnology companies, chemical industries, health care organizations, hospitals, pharmaceutical companies, product marketing companies, biomedical software development companies, Government and private research organizations.
+agricultural research organizations, biotechnology companies, chemical industries, health care organizations, hospitals, pharmaceutical companies, product marketing companies, biomedical software development companies, and Government and private research organizations.
 There are ample opportunities in the field of Bioinformatics.

 Frequently Asked Questions For Career in Bioinformatics